HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 {{ figure_markup(
   image="calc-complexity-units.png",
-  alt="Distribution of the number of units per calc() occurrence.", caption="Distribution of the number of units per `calc()` occurrence.", description="Bar chart showing the distribution of the number of units per calc function occurrence.
+  caption="Distribution of the number of units per `calc()` occurrence.", description="Bar chart showing the distribution of the number of units per calc function occurrence.
 Desktop and mobile have similar results.
 Calc is used with one unit 11% of the time on mobile pages, twice 89% of the time, and 3 or more times approximately 0% of the time.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRpe_HsNGpekn6YZV9k6QGmcZPxalqnDrL7DrDY-7X65RZEf_-aGfWuEvhk-yWV83ctIceE1bppCLpj/pubchart?oid=695698141&format=interactive",